junxit/us-congress-bills-114/metadata.md

 - 2016-11-29 — Senate amendment submitted
 - 2016-11-29 — Senate amendment submitted
 - 2016-11-29 — The committee amendments withdrawn by Unanimous Consent. (consideration: CR S6573)
+- 2016-11-30 — Message on Senate action sent to the House.
+- 2016-11-30 — Received in the House.
+- 2016-11-30 — Referred to the House Committee on the Judiciary.